Skandashramam

 First Walk

-My early morning meditation began later than usual due to my late night struggles to get back on track, but I was in the meditation hall by 6 am where I had a solid hour of sitting whilst feeling in a good state of recovery.
-Concentration good, body pacified and back to the breath!
-Skipped breakfast as I wanted a couple more hours for my stomach to feel fully settled, instead I went and had a large glass of coffee from the tea bar across the road from the ashram entrance.
+My early morning meditation began later than usual due to my late night struggles to get back on track, but still I was in the meditation hall by 6 am where I had a solid hour of sitting whilst feeling in a good state of recovery.
+Concentration good, body pacified, and back to the breath!
+Skipped breakfast because I wanted a couple more hours for my stomach to feel fully settled, so instead I went and had a large glass of coffee from the tea bar across the road to the ashram entrance.
 Cost me 20 rupees which was a bit of a rip off price, but it was good to sit there for a while and watch the early morning street life pass on by outside the ashram.
-I realised the sound of the lorries had not bothered me half as much the night before, maybe that was because I had other things on my mind such as my guts.
-Probably would be the case that if I stayed round the ashram long enough I would not even notice those lorries were there as everything would eventually blend into one.
+I realised the sound of the lorries had not bothered me half as much the night before, maybe that was because I had other things on my mind, such as my twisted up guts.
+Probably would be the case that if I stayed round the ashram long enough, I would not even notice those lorries were there, because everything would eventually blend into one.

 After my roadside coffee I decided to take the path up to the cave behind the ashram where Ramana Maharshi had stayed for 7 years from 1915 – 1922.
-It was a half hour walk which took me some way up Arunachala the holy hill and it felt good to be walking as I needed to stretch out, take some exercise in the fresh morning air.
-Even though it was not yet 8 am the weather was already hot, so the steady pace I set myself soon brought me out in a little sweat with my heart moderately pounding.
-Might just be the case that I was getting out of shape!
-Struck lucky when I got to the cave however, as it was just before it was opened by the ashram attendant and there were already a bunch of Westerners on the steps outside the entrance.
-I realised they were waiting to go inside to sit and meditate so I took the opportunity to join them.
-Soon enough I was sitting inside the cave building with my back against one of the walls, eyes closed and drinking in the atmosphere, which I have to say was very powerful.
+Going by the name of Skandasramam it was a half hour walk which took me some way up Arunachala the holy hill, and it felt good to be walking because I needed to stretch out, take some exercise in the fresh morning air.
+Even though it was not yet 8 in the morning the weather was already hot, so the speedy pace I set myself soon brought me out in a little sweat with my heart moderately pounding.
+Might just be the case that I was getting out of condition!
+Struck lucky when I got to the cave however, as it was just before it was opened up by the ashram attendant and there were already a bunch of Westerners on the steps outside the entrance.
+I realised they were waiting to go inside to sit and meditate, so I took the opportunity to join them.
+Soon enough I was sitting inside the cave with my back against one of the walls, eyes closed and drinking in the atmosphere, which I have to say was very powerful.
 Sat there in blissful silence for a good 40 minutes in which it felt like my body had simply fallen away.
 It was unexpected, just like the best experiences always are, an inner bathing with no contrivance, punching me back to a state of no mind, no mental conversation, almost an out of body experience and under the circumstances most welcome.

 Second Walk